 IP Voice testing

 The transformation of the UK’s telephone service from analogue to digital voice is well under way with its target completion still set to be achieved by the end of 2025.
-The Openreach initial trials of the digital access network in Salisbury and Mildenhall are under way (Jan 2020 – Dec 2022) to pave the way for the ‘learning process’ ready for the full transformation to come.
+The Openreach initial trials of the digital access network in Salisbury and Mildenhall paved the way for the ‘learning process’ ready for the full transformation to come.

 So whilst testing of alarm signalling equipment on these emerging digital services is important, it is vital that installers/maintainers of security systems assess their signalling systems ‘estate’ with respect to any risks that the change to digital voice may identify.

 Some Communication Providers (CP’s) are also being cautious in their approach to end-users in alerting them to the possible impacts of connected alarm systems (more commonly known as Special Services in the comms world), some going as far as advising against upgrading their service if such systems are connected whilst in these early testing stages.

 We have also recently updated our industry supported guidance and top tips on how to stay safe and secure.

 Digital Voice - important considerations to accompany the notification of testing the alarm

 - Testing is undertaken on the Communication Providers (CP’s) own digital voice service and does not account for other CP’s digital platforms or all permutations of network hopping / routing.